dy0gu/dotfiles/README.md

 ## Tips 💡

-- The presence of the `gh` and `glab` CLIs allow for easy authentication with GitHub and GitLab, respectively.
+- Having the `gh` and `glab` CLI packages installed allows for easy authentication with GitHub and GitLab, respectively.
 You can use them if you prefer an `https` login over setting up SSH keys again.

   - You first have to set `git config --global user.name` and `git config --global user.email` manually, as these are not set by default to keep the repository clean of personal data.